Mechanistic Interpretability of Cognitive Complexity in LLMs via Linear Probing using Bloom's Taxonomy: Introduction

 A critical, yet under-explored, dimension of this interpretability challenge is the assessment of \emph{cognitive depth}.
 Current benchmarks typically evaluate models based on answer correctness \cite{hendrycks2020measuring}.
 While useful, these metrics fail to distinguish between correct answers derived from rote memorization and those resulting from complex, multi-step reasoning.
 In human cognition, this distinction is foundational.
 A student who correctly recites a historical date is exercising a different cognitive faculty than one who analyzes the socio-political causes of a historical event.
 This hierarchy of cognitive skills is formalized in Bloom's Taxonomy, a framework that categorizes educational objectives into six levels: \textit{Remember}, \textit{Understand}, \textit{Apply}, \textit{Analyze}, \textit{Evaluate}, and \textit{Create} \cite{krathwohl2002revision}.

 If LLMs are approximating general intelligence, their internal architectures should, at least in part, reflect different degrees of cognitive demand.
 Distinct forms of neural activity are expected to emerge when a Transformer engages in higher-order operations such as analysis or evaluation, as opposed to lower-level processes like factual recall.
-The presence of specialized internal representations associated with different cognitive levels would indicate that the model has learned a generalized notion of problem difficulty and task type, abstracted away from specific domain content.
+The presence of specialized internal representations associated with different cognitive levels would suggest that the model encodes information consistent with a notion of problem difficulty and task type, abstracted away from specific domain content.

 This paper conducts a mechanistic investigation of LLM internal representations through the lens of Bloom's Taxonomy, addressing the following research questions and corresponding findings: